 I booked three days before, and got a bargain return flight of £37 from Scotland.
 The fact it was January most likely helped with these prices, but in general being flexible is always key.
 It was literally cheaper to fly return to Lisbon than to take a train one way to England, insane, right?
 Of course, this meant budget airline Ryanair and only hand luggage.
 But trust me, if I can take just hand luggage so can you.
 That was running shoes and more clothes than I wore in one small (very full) carry on sized backpack.

-Living the budget trip to Lisbon life means of course hostel accommodation is key, at least if travelling solo this will be the cheapest option.
-There are plenty of hostels in various areas of the city so you can be assured that you will find one which suits your desires.
+Living the budget trip to Lisbon life means hostel accommodation is key, at least if travelling solo this will be the cheapest option.

 Sunset Destination Hostel